-The Audio-Technica AT2035 is a large diaphragm condenser (LDC) microphone with a cardioid pickup pattern.
-(For a review of what a large diaphragm condenser mic is, see our post: What Are The Different Types of Microphones?)
+The Audio-Technica AT2035 is a large diaphragm condenser (LDC) microphone with a cardioid polar pattern.
+(For a review of what a large diaphragm condenser (LDC) mic is, see our post: What Are The Different Types of Microphones?).
+As with most LDCs this is a side-address microphone. that means don't speak into the end :-P.

 The capsule in the 2035 is a newer and larger design that gives a flatter response in the low (bass) frequencies and is overall more sensitive than the 2020.
 In fact technically, the AT2020 is not really a larger diaphragm condenser mic, even though it looks VERY similar.
 It's only 16mm compared to the 24mm diaphragm in the 2035.